leandromoh/RecordParser/README.md

     * [Default Type Convert](#default-type-convert---writer)
     * [Custom Property Convert](#custom-property-convert---writer)

 *ㅤyou can use a "string pool" to avoid creating multiple instances of strings with same content.
+This optimization is useful when there are a lot of repeated string values present.
+In this scenario, it may reduce allocated memory and speed-up processing time.

+### Parsing Files

 NOTE: MOST EXAMPLES USE TUPLES FOR SIMPLICITY.
 PARSER ACTUALLY WORKS FOR ANY TYPE (CLASSES, STRUCTS, RECORDS, ARRAYS, TUPLES, ETC)